TERMS AND CONDITIONS

 Section 14.
 LIMITATION OF LIABILITY

-14.1 No Consequential Damages.
 In no event will either Customer or Commenco be liable to the other for any indirect, consequential, incidental, special, or exemplary or punitive damages arising out of or in connection with this Agreement.
-This limitation shall not be applicable in the event of actual fraud or a breach of Article 8 of this Agreement.
+This limitation shall not be applicable in the event of actual fraud or a breach of Article 10 of this Agreement.
 ALTHOUGH THE PARTIES ACKNOWLEDGE THE POSSIBILITY OF SUCH LOSSES OR DAMAGES, THEY AGREE THAT COMMENCO WILL NOT BE LIABLE FOR ANY COMMERCIAL LOSS; INCONVENIENCE; LOSS OF USE, TIME, DATA, GOOD WILL, REVENUES, PROFITS OR SAVINGS; OR OTHER SPECIAL, INCIDENTAL, INDIRECT, OR CONSEQUENTIAL DAMAGES IN ANY WAY RELATED TO OR ARISING FROM THIS AGREEMENT OR THE PERFORMANCE OF SERVICES BY COMMENCO PURSUANT TO THIS AGREEMENT.
 No action for contract breach or otherwise relating to the transactions contemplated by this Agreement may be brought more than one (1) year after the accrual of the cause of action, except for money due upon an open account.
 This limitation of liability will survive the expiration or termination of this Agreement and applies notwithstanding any contrary provision.

 Section 15.
 NOTICE